 Over 5% of infants have symptoms of nasolacrimal duct obstruction affecting one or both eyes.
-Over 90% clear spontaneously during the first year of life.
+Most (approximately 90%) clear spontaneously during the first year of life.

 Blockage of the drainage system causes tears to well up on the surface of the eye and overflow onto the eyelashes, eyelids, and down the cheek.
 This usually occurs within the first days or weeks of life.